sconnel42/wedding-website/README.md

 - Add maps for church/venue
 - Pop pictures out
 - Thin floral bar just below nav bar
-- Floral design on sides of picture
+- Floral design on sides of main picture
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
 - Alt text for images with info